micropython/micropython/docs/library/ubluetooth.rst

 This module provides an interface to a Bluetooth controller on a board.
-Currently this supports Bluetooth Low Energy (BLE) in Central, Peripheral, Broadcaster, and Observer roles, as well as GATT Server and Client.
+Currently this supports Bluetooth Low Energy (BLE) in Central, Peripheral, Broadcaster, and Observer roles, as well as GATT Server and Client and L2CAP connection-oriented-channels.
 A device may operate in multiple roles concurrently.

 This API is intended to match the low-level Bluetooth protocol and provide building-blocks for higher-level abstractions such as specific device types.